What to know about wildfires raining embers onto the Los Angeles area

 Other fires

-The Eaton Fire in the Altadena area, which started around 6:30 p.m.
+The Eaton Fire, north of Pasadena in the Altadena area, which started around 6:30 p.m.
 Tuesday, quickly burned 1.6 square miles (4 square kilometers) by early Wednesday according to fire officials.
+At a senior center, employees pushed dozens of residents in wheelchairs and hospital beds to a parking lot to escape.

 Evacuations